 Common Mistakes to Avoid

-- Store leftover pastries in an airtight container.
+Store leftover pastries in an airtight container in the refrigerator for up to 3 days.

 Frequently Asked Questions

-Bow-shaped feta phyllo pastry is a delightful Mediterranean appetizer made with layers of phyllo dough filled with creamy feta cheese, spinach, and herbs.
+It is a crispy Mediterranean-style pastry made with layers of phyllo dough filled with feta cheese, spinach, herbs, and lemon zest.

-Can I use other cheeses instead of feta?
+Can I use another cheese instead of feta?

 Final Thoughts